 “ The Trustees may in their absolute discretion determine the amount of pecuniary loss suffered directly by the person by reason of the failure to account in respect of which the claim was made. ”

 RESOLVED by the Trustees that the amendments come into operation on 15 May 1995.

 [Schedule 14 inserted in Gazette 22 Dec 1995 p.
 6183-4.]

-Notes

-1 This is a compilation of the Travel Agents Regulations 1986 and includes the amendments made by the other written laws referred to in the following table.
-The table also contains information about any reprint.

-Compilation table